-Central Union School District and its four school sites combine efforts to provide training and curriculum development based on the California State Content Standards and Frameworks and Common Core State Standards for grades kindergarten through eight.
+Central Union School District and its four school sites combine efforts to provide training and curriculum development based on the Common Core State Standards (CCSS) and are aligned with the content of the curriculum frameworks for grades kindergarten through eight.
 Teachers within the District align classroom curriculum to ensure that all students either meet or exceed state proficiency levels.